-- How can I, and members of my community, pursue understandings of data innovation environments-and of the sociotechnical processes and practices behind them- that are informed by a plurality of methods and perspectives (which draw on insights from many credible sources and academic disciplines)? - How can we integrate our lived experience with a wide range of academic and specialised knowledges, enabling an appreciation and incorporation of a wide range of insights, framings, and understandings? - How can we question claims of objectivity, impartiality, and neutrality that mask privilege and the privileged interests of dominant groups?
+- How can I, and members of the policymaking community, pursue understandings of data innovation environments-and of the sociotechnical processes and practices behind them-that are informed by plurality of methods and perspectives (which draw on insights from many academic disciplines)? - How can my approach to policymaking integrate the lived experience of communities under my policy remit with a wide range of academic and specialised knowledges, enabling an appreciation and incorporation of a wide range of insights, framings, and understandings? - How can I, and members of the policymaking community, approach our understandings of data innovation environments-and of the sociotechnical processes and practices behind them-with the kind of objectivity, impartiality, and neutrality that actively considers the voices of the marginalised, vulnerable, and oppressed, which have previously been excluded from considerations? - How can we question claims of objectivity, impartiality, and neutrality that mask privilege and the privileged interests of dominant groups?